Ground source heat pumps – what to know if you're considering this low-carbon heat source for your home

 Before installing a ground source heat pump, a good installer will investigate the ground conditions to determine the type of soil, if there is sufficient space for a horizontal array, or if boreholes will be necessary.

-There a good number of benefits to ground source heat pumps vs gas boilers, including:
+There a good number of benefits to ground source heat pumps vs gas boilers, says David Billingsley.

 - The Boiler Upgrade Scheme is available to help offset some of the costs of ground source heat pumps

-- You may also need to factor in the cost of upgrading your home's insulation and could need to replace some types of radiators for low-flow versions, larger ones or even underfloor heating
+As with installing an air source heat pump, you may also need to factor in the cost of upgrading your home's insulation and could need to replace some types of radiators for low-flow versions, larger ones or even underfloor heating.

 Efficiency is stated as the CoP (coefficient of performance) and a typical figure for a ground source heat pump would be around 4.0.